The title of “worst” may be a bit harsh, but it is well deserved.

 You don’t want to trade the iron condor as a long straddle and short straddle.
 Even though they make up an iron condor, straddles offer a very different trade than you originally intended.
 An iron condor is placed so you can make money if the stock doesn’t move.

 A long straddle, on the other hand, needs a lot of movement in the underlying to be profitable.
-A short straddle needs only a little movement like the iron condor, but it remains unhedged and therefore it has unlimited risk.
+A short straddle requires only a little movement like the iron condor, but it remains unhedged and therefore it has unlimited risk.

 It is best to trade iron condors as a bull put spread and bear call spread.
 If you were to place a bull put spread, but no the bear call spread, you still need the stock to remain above your strike prices.
 Your position is hedged and even though not an iron condor, it still has the same properties.